amberqiong/Molecular-Mechanisms-of-Human-Pancreatic-Islet-Dysfunction-Under-Overnutrition-Metabolic-Stress/README.md

 ## for up regulated genes

 up_shared_gene_counts <- numeric(length(up_genes) - 1)

-# Loop through combinations from 2 to 9
 for (n in 2:length(up_genes)) {
   combs <- combn(names(up_genes), n, simplify = FALSE)

-  # For each combination, find the common genes
   for (comb in combs) {
     common_genes <- Reduce(intersect, up_genes[comb])

-    # Exclude genes that are shared by more than n data frames
     if (n < length(up_genes)) {
       other_genes <- setdiff(names(up_genes), comb)
       for (other in other_genes) {